 Aransas Bay is known for its tremendous and productive fishery.
 However, many smaller bays provide excellent Rockport fishing in Rockport Texas.
 Redfish is the second-largest bay compared to Aransas Bay; it is a large outfall with great spotted trout and redfish.
 Besides that, you can work the waters of Copano, Mesquite, Carlos and St. Charles bays without leaving Rockport.

 Shore Fishing San Jose Island

-This island is between the three different bays, and it has some excellent fishing for shore anglers.
+This island is between the three different bays, and it has some excellent Rockport fishing in Rockport Texas for shore anglers.
 Aransas, Matagorda, and Carlos Bays are all available through land here.
 At the same time, most of the islands are private land.
 You can walk on the beaches, staying under the high-water mark to legally fish off any shoreline.
 The shoreline’s good portion is shallow water with excellent redfish territory.
 Spotted trout serve to hang on the outside and are accessible with a long cast or a kayak or paddleboard to reach the flats’ sides.

 Sheepshead and giant black drum are also present on the flats.
 If you want to, you will see a tarpon group, or crevalle jack will go through the path and put up a serious fight.

 This is near San Jose Island; here, you can enjoy a drive from Rockport or ferry to San Jose Island and arrive at Mustang Island.
 On both sides of the island, two jetties exist.
 They are filled with sand and only flow slowly throughout a storm, but the houses still offer excellent access and fishing in Rockport Texas.